-The centralized economic dispatch by the Coordinator is based on the declaration of operating costs by the generating companies (costs that can be audited) and not in offers, as is done in other markets in the US, Europe, Colombia, etc. As a consequence, the economic hourly dispatch of the system is obtained, which corresponds to a merit order in function of the variable cost of operation, which results in the marginal cost of operation and transfers or commercial exchanges of energy between the companies that generate more or less than their contract levels.
-The design of the market does not explicitly contemplate the figure of a marketer.
-It is the generation and distribution companies that exercise this role of interaction with customers, but not at the spot market level, but rather through contracts.
+The centralized economic dispatch by the Coordinator is based on the declaration of operating costs by the generating companies (costs that can be audited) and not in offers, as is done in other markets in the US, Europe, Colombia, etc. As a consequence, the economic hourly dispatch of the system is obtained, which corresponds to a merit 7 order in function of the variable cost of operation, which results in the marginal cost of operation and transfers or commercial exchanges of energy between the companies that generate more or less than their contract levels.
+The design of the market does not explicitly contemplate the figure of a trader, however, the Portability Law, that is the first process, will create this agent.
+Nowadays, it is the generation and distribution companies that exercise this role of interaction with customers, but not at the spot market level, but rather through contracts.

 In the wholesale electricity market in Chile, the generating companies trade energy and power among themselves, which depend on the supply contracts that each one has signed, because the real demand of their customers will be assigned as withdrawal of energy from the generator.

 For each hour, the amount to be traded will be determined as the difference between the energy injected into the electrical system valued at the marginal cost (Cmg) of the injection bar, and the energy withdrawals assigned to the generating company valued at the marginal cost of the bar of retirement.